openworm/c302/README.md

        # generate pharyngeal network using parameter set B
        pynml examples/LEMS_c302_B_Pharyngeal.xml

-Screenshots of a simulation with pyNeuroML of c302_B_Pharyngeal are shown below:
+Screenshots of a simulation with pyNeuroML of c302_B_Pharyngeal are shown below (left: membrane potential of 20 cells, right: "activity" of 20 cells - a value from 0-1 showing time smoothed activity of each cell):

 ![c302_B_Pharyngeal](images/c302_B_Pharyngeal.png)